-Using the WinKey and Prnt Scrn keystroke is probably the fastest way to take a full screenshot and automatically save it to a file, in Windows 8 and higher.
+Using the WinKey and PrintScreen keystroke is probably the fastest way to take a full screenshot and automatically save it to a file, in Windows 8 and higher.
 When using this method, the screenshot image contains your entire screen, including the Taskbar and everything.
-And in most cases you may have to crop the image before sending or sharing it with someone, so that only the relevant portion is shown.
+And in most cases, you may have to crop the image before sending or sharing it with someone, so that only the relevant portion is shown.

 The Alt + PrintScreen keystroke can capture the current window but doesn’t save to a file automatically, and it can’t capture context menus — so it’s not always the desired option.

 Automatically Take a Screenshot and Open it in Editor

 - Download NirCmd (from NirSoft) and move the executable to your Windows folder.

 (Or manually copy the above script code to Notepad and save the file with .vbs extension.
 Be sure to save the file in

 - Create a desktop shortcut to the .vbs (script file), change the shortcut icon and and Pin it to Taskbar.

 When a script is used to trigger WinKey and PrintScreen key sequence, the window focus will change (which is not the case when pressing WinKey and PrintScreen manually).

 Due to this, your program window would show up with inactive title bar color in the screenshot.
 To avoid that, the script is set to wait for 2 seconds after it’s being launched and then simulates the keypress event.
 In the meantime, the user can set the focus back to the appropriate window.
 The timeout can also be useful if you want to capture a context menu.

-ShareX is a very useful screenshot utility which has some advanced options such as uploading the captured image to your cloud storage account, or sharing the link in social networking sites etc. In ShareX you can configure "after capture" tasks and create task actions which would be carried out automatically.
+ShareX is a very useful screenshot utility which has some advanced options such as uploading the captured image to your cloud storage account or sharing the link on social networking sites etc. In ShareX you can configure “after capture” tasks and create task actions which would be carried out automatically.